entigolabs/entigo-pipeline-plugin/README.md

     * Host uri - has to include http or https scheme and not include the api path.
     * Credentials - Jenkins Credential with Secret text type and with a value of ArgoCD user authentication token.
     * Ignore ArgoCD SSL Certificate Errors disables all SSL errors and enables insecure connections.
-    * App wait timeout - in seconds for how long ArgoCD commands will wait for application actions, fails the build if timeout is exceeded.
+    * App wait timeout - in seconds for how long ArgoCD step will wait for application requests to finish, fails the build if timeout is exceeded.
     * Generate a name based matcher - after applying the changes, it will automatically generate a matcher that has a pattern that strictly matches the connection name.
 * Default ArgoCD connection - default connection to use when neither step nor env variable specify a selector for choosing a connection.
 * Connection matchers